CAST-Intelligence/elysium-usv/README.md

 ### Key Components:
 - **Worker Pattern Implementation**: Background processing using dedicated workers for each stage
+- **FTP Worker**: Monitors an FTP server for data files with MD5 hash companions
 - **Validation Worker**: Processes blobs for checksum validation and metadata updates
 - **Transfer Worker**: Handles secure transfer of validated data to AWS S3 with verification
 - **Cleanup Worker**: Manages data retention and certified data destruction